-An introductory course in statistics with emphasis on the collection and presentation of the following data: averages, dispersion, introduction to statistical inference, index numbers, time series, correlation, and linear regression.
+An introductory course in statistics with emphasis on the collection, presentation, and analysis of data; measures of location and dispersion; introductory probability and statistical inference; correlation and linear regression.

-Analytic Geometry and Calculus II
+MT 2105 5 hours Analytic Geometry and Calculus II

-A continuation of MT 1603 including the following topics: applications of the definite integral, logarithmic and exponential functions, trigonometric functions, techniques of integration, approximate integration, polar coordinates, conic sections, vectors, and parametric
+A continuation of MT 1603 including the following topics: applications of the definite integral, logarithmic and exponential functions, trigonometric functions, techniques of integration, approximate integration, polar coordinates, conic sections, vectors, and parametric equations.

-Analytic Geometry and Calculus III
+MT 2205 5 hours Analytic Geometry and Calculus III